ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Emergency-Password-Screen.md

 # Accessibility on the Emergency Password Screen

-**ID: US-BTC-458**
+**ID:** **US-BTC-456**

-Description: In the Proteção Rua app, the screen where you create and confirm your emergency password has been improved to assist visually impaired users.
-Now, screen reader users can hear the elements in the correct order and clearly understand what each one does, as the descriptions are clear and specify the type of component.
-If there is any error, you will be immediately informed, making the experience easier and smoother for those using assistive technologies.
+**Description:** In the Proteção Rua app, visually impaired users can easily and efficiently access the emergency password introduction screen.
+The reading of elements is done in a logical sequence, and the descriptions provided by the screen reader are clear and detailed.
+This ensures that all screen components are easily recognized and understood, allowing users to make informed choices when using assistive technologies.